-The Companies Involved in Crude Oil and Natural Gas
+How Are Crude Oil and Natural Gas Linked?

 Average Price Relationship Between Natural Gas and Crude Oil

-Up until 2009, the average price relationship between natural gas and crude oil was around the 10:1 level.
-Oil trades in barrels while natural gas in millions of Btu's (British thermal units or mmbtu).
-The ratio translates to 10 mmbtu's of natural gas per one barrel of oil.
+Up until 2009, the average price relationship between natural gas and crude oil was around the 10 to 1 level.
+Oil trades in barrels.
+Natural gas trades in millions of BTUs (British thermal units or MMBtu).
+The ratio translates to 10 MMBtu of natural gas per one barrel of oil.
 For instance, if the ratio was still 10 to 1, and the price of crude oil was $40 per barrel, natural gas would be priced around $4 per MMBtu.